Nickitas/Nickitas/README.md

 ---

  ## ⭐  About Me
-<h2>A passionate frontend developer from Russia, Rostov-on-Don</h2>
+<h2>A passionate Frontend developer from Russia, Rostov-on-Don</h2>
-<p>I find Interest in web programming and internet technologies, artificial intelligence and information security</p>
+<p>I find Interest in web programming and Internet Technologies, Artificial Intelligence and Information Security</p>

 - 🔭 I’m currently working on [Information system for ensuring control and management of access at the facility](https://github.com/Nickitas/CONTROL)